dse-dev/testCases_240219/README.md

 <img src='./docs/img/pycharm/01_test1_run.JPG' width='640'>

 Chrome Browser will now open up and follow the instructions from the test script automatically.
-I recommend not to navigate or click anything while the test is running The results of the performed test will appear in the PyCharm console
+I recommend not to navigate or click anything while the test is running.
+The results of the performed test will appear in the PyCharm console

 <img src='./docs/img/pycharm/02_test1_result.JPG' width='640'>

-Repeat same procedure with test cases 2 and 3.
+Repeat procedure again with test cases 2 and 3.
 Choose "testCase2.py" and "testCase3.py" and run each test.
 Again, Chrome Browser will open and run the tests while results will be printed on the PyCharm console

+### Results of tests 1...3

+#### Test Case 1

+Steps 1 until 3 worked fine.
+The last step (4) will not work as intended.
+Unfortunately the navigation bar element "Services" and also the element "Automation" in the expanded menu are not recognized as active, although they are visibly selected.
+I tried "selected" & "enabled" commands which both did not work.

+#### Test Case 2

+Steps 1 until 5 worked fine.
+In step 4 another input field and one dropdown menu had to be tested additionally.
+- Company text field
+- Country selection
+Also inputs have not been totally random:
+For the email input obligatory "@" character had to be added as well as a valid ending like ".com".
+As phone number a random disconnected number was chosen (only the last three digits are random).
+After step 5 a reCaptcha box had to be clicked in order to submit the contact request.
+Unfortunately, after to many tries to click onto the reCaptcha element I could not go on to the next step.
+If trying after a certain time or from a different system reCaptcha may have been successfully passed.

+#### Test Case 3

+All steps passed.

 ## Postman Web Browser Platform